Bike and Kayak Combo

 We take a break for lunch before donning our helmets and hitting the trail.
 We ride along the mountain sides on easy trails and through the rare Icelandic ‘forest’.

-The views accross the water are stunning and on a clear day we’ll see accross the ocean to the snowy mountains of the Snæfjallaströnd coastline.
+The views across the water are stunning and on a clear day we’ll see across the ocean to the snowy mountains of the Snæfjallaströnd coastline.

 This tour very beginner friendly and is suitable for families.
 Our guides will be there to help you every step of the way.
 The mountain bike trail is easy to ‘mix and match’ meaning we can include or avoid certain sections depending on ability.